 It was a complete joy to write.
 It's pre-angst Loki (well, just the normal-ish young teen kind of angst, not the I'm a monster whose daddy never really loved me and now Thanos probably wants to torture me to death angst, you know) and Thor, brotherly good times and bad times, attempts on Loki's part to understand himself and the people around him and how he fits into it all.
 It's much less complexly plotted than Beneath (a difference you may like or hate, I don't know).
 There's too much seriousness and teen angst for it to really be considered fluff, but it's definitely fluffier than Beneath.
 (Do you know how much fun it is to write Loki being happy and laughing and having fun after so much time writing bitter/angry/I'd-really-be-cool-with-killing-you Loki for so long?) (updated 1/28/13)

 Moving to Alfheim (complete!): This one could equally well be titled Ninepen Has Insomnia, though this title probably wouldn't make you want to read the story.
 It is composed of five short chapters.
 The first chapter came to me when I went to bed as just a little cutsie vignette.
 Then insomnia hit.
 Then the second chapter came to me as more than a cutsie vignette but rather having something serious to say.
 And I thought, hm, I should try to remember this and write it down.
-Because the second chapter (or second part, I wasn't thinking of it in chapters at the time) would make a very appropriate flashback for the chapter I'm working on right now in Beneath (ch.
+Because the second chapter (or second part, I wasn't thinking of it in chapters at the time) would make a very appropriate flashback for the chapter I was working on at the time in Beneath (ch.
 40), even though I wasn't thinking of Beneath at the time, rather it was the natural continuation of the first part of the story.
 And then insomnia continued.
 So I gave up and got out of bed, thought, ach, may as well jot this down in my kind of story short-hand so I don't forget.
 Then realized I could make a third part that closely parallels the first part and kind of brings the story full circle, and I love-love-love parallelism but have never gotten to so directly apply it before.
 Then realized, huh, I really kind of like this, it has an easily identifiable beginning, middle, and end, it's not too complex and yet has some deep thoughts in it (or at least it seemed so in my sleep-deprived brain), some foreshadowing which I also like, and I can use it both for flashback material, AND as a standalone story -- and an actual short one at that!
 Which is different for me, and I like different.
 [Added 3/25/13, when I should by all rights have been asleep; updated 5/19/13.]

 In Moving to Alfheim, Thor is 10 and Loki is 9.
 Each chapter involves a conversation about moving to Alfheim.
 Of course, that's not what any of those conversations are really about.
 Here's the first paragraph of the first chapter, "It All Started with a Whistle (Not Really)" [3/26/13: